johnno1962/InjectionNext/README.md

 you should add to your project as a "Run Script" "Build Phase" to copy the required libraries into the app bundle.

+### Cursor mode.

+If you would like to use InjectionNext with the Cursor code editor, you can have it fall back to InjectionIII-style log parsing using the "...or Watch Project" menu item to select the project root you will be working under.
+In this case you shouldn't launch Xcode from inside the InjectionNext.app but you'll need to have built your app in Xcode at some point in the past for the logs to be available.
+You should build using the same version as that selected by `xcode-select`.

 For more information consult the [original InjectionIII README](https://github.com/johnno1962/InjectionIII) or for the bigger picture see [this swift evolution post](https://forums.swift.org/t/weve-been-doing-it-wrong-all-this-time/72015).